yabellini/docs.carpentries.org/topic_folders/instructor_training/trainers_guide.md

 If you would like to watch an example teaching demo, there is a recording of one [here][demo-video].
 Trainer-suggested scripts and other tips and tricks for hosting these sessions are included in the [Instructor Notes](https://carpentries.github.io/instructor-training/guide/index.html#vi-teaching-demonstration-tips) section of the Instructor Training Curriculum.

 ##### Before the demo
--  Sign up to [lead demos][demo-pad].
 - Get acquainted with using [Zoom](../communications/tools/zoom_rooms.md) for videoconferencing.
-- a day or two before the demo, send a reminder email using the [email template](email_templates_trainers.html#reminder-teaching-demo).
+- A day or two before the demo, send a reminder email using the [email template](email_templates_trainers.html#reminder-teaching-demo).
 This often leads to people letting you know they cannot make it, or clarifications regarding what to prepare for (episode versus lesson)
 - For each trainee, pick a suitable starting point in the lesson that they have chosen.
 Suggested lessons are available in the [Instructor Training Curriculum](https://carpentries.github.io/instructor-training/demo_lessons/index.html) (under *Extras*).
 Do not have them start in the middle of an episode.
 Note that some lessons (e.g., the Software Carpentry R lesson using inflammation data) have supplementary episodes.
 Do not pick from those.

 ##### During the Demo
 -  Go to the Zoom room.
 The link is in the [Etherpad][demo-pad].